Fall 2022

 Overview

-The seminar on data science involves presentations that cover recent topics on data science.
-The area of this year’s seminar is graph processing.
-In the scope of this seminar, we investigate papers that describe algorithms and operators to process graphs.
-The papers explore mechanisms that highlight the strengths and weaknesses of these methods when applied to graphs.
+The data science seminar involves presentations covering recent topics in data science.
+The area of this year’s seminar is benchmarking.
+In the scope of this seminar, we investigate papers that describe various benchmarks for systems, algorithms, and data generation.
+The papers explore configuration mechanisms and parameterization techniques that optimize the performance of the evaluated entities when applied to large datasets.

 Structure